tildeleb/dedup/README.md

 * First cut, not much error checking, needs much work.

-* *Originaly written in about an hour on plane from SFO->EWR 7-23-15 based on an idea I had been mulling or years.*
+* *Originally written in about an hour on a plane from SFO->EWR, 7-23-15, and based on an idea I had been mulling for years.*